ThomasB3143/Computer-Science-Notes/Computer Systems/Operating Systems/Memory Management.md

 We can fix this with...
 ## Prepaging

-Page into memory ,at one time, all the pages that will be needed
+Page into memory, at one time, all the pages that will be needed
 ![[Pasted image 20250405221546.png]]
 We keep with a process a list of pages in its working set model.
 When a process is suspended we remember the working set so we can bring the whole set into memory when the process resumes.
 This prevents thrashing so long as the cost of prepaging is less than the cost of servicing page faults